Margaret of Bourbon, Queen of Navarre: Regency

-Margaret's marriage lasted twenty years, during which she delivered seven children.
-In 1234, she became Queen of Navarre when Theobald inherited the kingdom from his maternal uncle, Sancho VII.
-Little is known about Margaret's life as queen consort, which appears to have been spent in relative obscurity.
-Her husband's death in 1253, however, brought her to spotlight: their son, Theobald II of Navarre, was 14, while the laws of the realm required the king to be 21 to take control of his inheritance.
+Her husband's death in 1253, however, brought her into the spotlight: their son, Theobald II of Navarre, was 14, while the laws of the realm required the king to be 21 to take control of his inheritance.
 She immediately had to deal with a succession crisis in the kingdom.
 Although her husband, also Count of Champagne, had resided in Navarre much of the time after his accession to the royal throne, the nobility of the kingdom were unwilling to accept his son as their king.
 Margaret prevented the outbreak of an open rebellion by travelling with Theobald to the capital, Pamplona, and by allying with the neighbouring Kingdom of Aragon.
 She also inherited her husband's long-standing dispute with the Knights Templar, who had bought much feudal property in Champagne despite his disapproval.
 Margaret resolutely prohibited them from acquiring any more land within the county.

 In 1254, Margaret was persuaded by her son to arrange a marriage for him with Isabella, daughter of King Louis IX of France.
 King Theobald II reached the age of majority in 1256.
 No longer regent, Queen Margaret retired to her large dower lands, consisting of seven castellanies (as much as a third of the comital revenues), where she spent the rest of her life.
 She died in Provins and was buried at the Saint Joseph de Clairval Abbey in Flavigny-sur-Ozerain.